Monkey Island 2: LeChuck's Revenge: Animation

-For the animated graphics in Monkey Island 2, Ron Gilbert sought to ensure that the movements of the game's characters were rendered in a "simple and cartoony" style, in keeping with the previous game.
-The team of artists that worked on that aspect of the game was led by Turner, a former employee of Lucasfilm subsidiary Industrial Light & Magic, and was also composed of Michaud, Larry Ahern, Mike McLaughlin and Steve Purcell.
-Turner's primary responsibility concerned shaping the aesthetics and stylistic direction of the dynamic visuals in the game.
+Ron Gilbert sought to ensure a "simple and cartoony" style for the characters' movements, in keeping with the previous game.
+The relevant art team was led by Turner, a former employee of Lucasfilm subsidiary Industrial Light & Magic, and also included Michaud, Larry Ahern, Mike McLaughlin and Steve Purcell.
+Turner's primary responsibility was to shape the aesthetics and style of the dynamic visuals.

-An experienced specialist in traditional animation, he wanted his work with 2D digital visuals to exceed the limitations of the computer graphics medium.
+An experienced specialist in traditional animation, Turner wanted his work with 2D digital visuals to exceed the limitations of the computer graphics medium.
 Turner utilized two distinct procedures to develop his output: the artwork was alternately built with software tools in DeluxePaint Animation and scanned from sequences of hand-drawn cel images.
-The second algorithm was primarily employed to produce animations that contained large objects; Michaud explained that the artists found their efforts to be streamlined when such assets were originally depicted on paper and then imported into a suitable form for digital manipulation.
-LucasArts still used the software-based solution to generate the majority of the characters' animations, whose creation the art staff believed to be expedited when realized under a computer interface.
+The latter method was primarily employed to animate large objects; the artists found their efforts streamlined when such assets were originally depicted on paper and then imported into a suitable form for digital manipulation.
+LucasArts still used the software-based solution to generate the majority of the characters' animations, whose creation the art staff believed to be faster under a computer interface.
 Michaud stated that Turner's professional background and humorous sensibilities inspired the individual contributions of his team, "allowing them to open up and have some fun with the animations".

-Larry Ahern also remarked that Gilbert instructed the animators by providing them with lists describing the game's entities that were required to move in a specific scene.
-Ahern recalled that, in the initial period of his engagement with Monkey Island 2, he was unable to discern the in-game context for his work on a particular event in the title due to Gilbert's abstract directions.
-According to Ahern, he "tried asking questions about it, and [Gilbert] said, 'Just do this, this, this, and this, laundry list, check it off', and I got real frustrated with that".
-He then enquired with Schafer and Grossman about the purpose of the character actions that he was tasked to choreograph.
-Ahern explained that the co-designers proceeded to describe to him the intended effect of the respective scenes, and "I'd say, 'Oh, well, wouldn't it be more fun if I did it this way', and they'd go, 'Yeah, that'd be even better.
+Gilbert instructed the animators by providing them with lists describing the game's entities that were required to move in specific scenes.
+Ahern tells of a case where, early in his part of the project, he was unable to discern the in-game context for his work due to Gilbert's abstract directions.
+Ahern said he "tried asking questions about it, and [Gilbert] said, 'Just do this, this, this, and this, laundry list, check it off', and I got real frustrated with that".
+He then enquired with Schafer and Grossman about the purpose of the actions he was to choreograph.
+The co-designers proceeded to describe to him the intended effect of the respective scenes, and "I'd say, 'Oh, well, wouldn't it be more fun if I did it this way', and they'd go, 'Yeah, that'd be even better.
 Go do that'".
 As a result, Ahern asked Schafer and Grossman to negotiate Gilbert's approval for his proposal, a concern which the two agreed to address.